All people with Type 1 and some with Type 2 diabetes rely on insulin from outside sources in order to manage their diabetes.

-The role of basal insulin, sometimes called "background" insulin, is to maintain consistent blood glucose levels during periods of fasting to keep insulin under control and allow the cells to take in glucose for energy.
+The role of basal insulin, sometimes called "background" insulin, is to maintain consistent blood glucose levels during periods of fasting in order to allow the cells to take in glucose for energy.

 Insulin delivery systems

-Insulin pens look like oversized ink pens, making them a potentially convenient and discreet way of carrying insulin.
-Additionally, they provide accurate dosing and may be easier to use for people with low vision or coordination challenges.
+Insulin pens look like oversized ink pens which contain a prefilled cartridge of insulin, making them a convenient and discreet way of carrying insulin.
+Most insulin pens are disposable.
+Additionally, they permit simple and accurate dosing and may be easier to use than syringe and pen needles for people with vision or coordination challenges.

 The pump can deliver basal as well as bolus doses, helping the user avoid highs and lows.
-Pumps can be a good option for people who need to control their blood glucose very closely, or for those who need extra flexibility in their lifestyle.
+Insulin pumps are excellent options for many persons with Type 1 diabetes, for Type 2 persons who require both basal and bolus insulin, for children and can be a good option for people who need to control their blood glucose very closely, or for those who need extra flexibility in their lifestyle.